Do not be so afraid. Do not be so frustrated. Sometimes the most progress is being made when everything seems to be standing still.

 Let go.
 Be still.
 Walk the good walk.
 Talk the good talk.
 You’ll get there, I know it.
 God promises, and He never breaks a promise.

 If you like what you have read, please like and share!
-Follow me on Instagram @humblegirl1111 or my page on Facebook at Nay Towell.
-You can also click on the coffee link at the bottom of the page.
+Follow me on my page on Facebook at Nay Towell.
+You can also subscribe by email at the bottom of the page.
 Thank you! 💙

 The Lord will fight for you; you need only to be still.”